internetarchive/brozzler/job-conf.rst

    slash.
 2. Canonicalization does not attempt to match heritrix exactly, though it usually does match.
-3. When generating a SURT for an https url, heritrix changes the scheme to http.
+3. When generating a surt for an https url, heritrix changes the scheme to http.
 For example, the heritrix surt for ``https://www.example.com/`` is ``http://(com,example,www,)`` and this means that all of ``http://www.example.com/*`` and ``https://www.example.com/*`` are in